Damsith-LK/financial-ratios-app/README.md

 2. Users can register or log in to their accounts.
 3. Users can log out of their accounts.
 4. Logged-in users can save their calculations to the history if they like
+5. Logged-in users can see their past saved calculations if there are any

+### Financial Ratios available in the website
+1. Gross margin percentage
+2. Net operating percentage
+3. Operating leverage
+4. Financial leverage
+5. Total leverage
+6. Debt-to-equity ratio
+7. Quick ratio
+8. Current ratio
+9. P/E ratio
+10. Return on equity
+11. Cash-on-cash return

 ### Built With